hannesm/platform-blog/Signing-the-opam-repository.md

 - Rollback attacks: git updates must follow the currently known `snapshot` file.
   If the snapshot bot detects deletions of packages, it refuses to sign, and clients double-check this.
-The `keys/root` file contains a timestamp.
+All signed files contain a `last-updated` field.

 - Indefinite freeze attacks: the snapshot bot periodically signs the `snapshot` file with a timestamp, if a client receives a tag older than the expected age